 Each person hunting pursuant to this Section must be approved by the City of Osage Beach.
 Each hunter who is permitted to hunt within the City shall carry and display, at all times while on the hunt, a permit card displayed in the hunter's vehicle and carried on each hunter's person.
 Such card shall be displayed upon request of any police officer, conservation agent or appropriate City enforcement officer.

 Each owner, lessee, or person in charge of any private property may require any such additional restrictions for the hunt upon such premises or property as they deem reasonable or necessary.

-No hunting is authorized on tracts of land less than two (2) acres in area.
-Adjoining tracts of land less than two (2) acres may be combined to meet this requirement with permission from both property owners.
+No hunting is authorized on tracts of land less than three-quarters (3/4) acres in area.
+Adjoining tracts of land less than three-quarters (3/4) acres may be combined to meet this requirement with permission from both property owners.